-Goldwyn will always be remembered for completing a magnificent seven-timer, with further wins at York, Lanark, Hamilton and Edinburgh.
+Goldwyn will always be remembered for completing a magnificent seven-timer, with further wins at York, Thirsk, Lanark, Hamilton, Edinburgh and Newcastle.
 Jimmy Etherington rode her in her last five wins.
 Her most notable win was the Seaton Delaval Stakes for two year old sprinters at Newcastle in 1969.
 She hardly came off the bit in her wins, and was the fastest filly in the North according to Peter Moore writing in the 'Racehorse'.

 Goldwyn went on to have a successful career as a broodmare.
 Her daughter Gold Cheb was second six times in a row as a two year old!